sveltejs/svelte/documentation/docs/07-misc/07-v5-migration-guide.md

 ### HTML structure is stricter

-In Svelte 4, you were allowed to write HTML code that would be repaired by the browser when server side rendering it.
+In Svelte 4, you were allowed to write HTML code that would be repaired by the browser when server-side rendering it.
 For example you could write this...

 ```svelte
 <table>